 Data backup needs to operate consistently to ensure it is up to date and immediately available in the event of a server crash.
-Three components provide the ideal data backup including:
+The three components provide the ideal data backup include:

 - On-premise storage of current data.
 A second copy stored locally enables quick recovery time, especially with large files which can be slow to pull from an off-site location.

 - Off-site backup is insurance against natural disaster losses.
 Off-site storage enables bare-metal restorations to get your new equipment online after the building has been unavailable because of disaster conditions.
 Off-site storage should be redundant in 2 locations, one locally for quick retrieval and one out of the region for natural disaster protection.

 Scalable Pricing allows for vigorous business growth.
 As your business grows so will the data storage and application demands.
 A versatile BDR can grow with your business.
 Not all businesses require the most costly zero downtime BDR solutions, and more affordable BDR plans can be deployed based on, for example, a tolerable 2-hour downtime period.

 Data Encryption ensures that data is not accessible to anyone on or off-site at the remote storage facility without a passkey.

 Virtualization software can enable the BDR appliance to function as a standby server in cases where the physical server fails to restore on the device.
 The virtual image can provide a working server within 60 minutes of notification of the actual server crash while continuing backup of additional servers.

 Bare Metal Restore is used to restore new or dissimilar hardware with the latest backup image.